 Now You’ve Got Cool Things To Write, Huh?

 As you know, all stories worth telling have already been told.
-Most interesting topics worth writing about have already been written about.
+Most interesting topics have already been written about.
 However, that shouldn’t forbid you to write on these subjects in your unique voice, spicing it up with your life experiences and your creativity.

 I have shown you how to find things to write about with actionable tips and tools.
 And even shared some random things to write about.